top of page

 Patent Law in Cambodia

 The Law on Patents, Utility Models and Industrial Designs, enacted in 2003 as part of Cambodia’s accession to the World Trade Organization, provides inventors with a set of exclusive rights, in exchange for disclosure of their invention to the public.
-The Law on Patents, Utility Models and Industrial Designs has been amended on the article 37, 38, 109 and 136 on 24 November 2017.
-The Law is complemented by a Prakas (Declaration) on the Procedure for the Grant of Patents and Utility Model Certificates, dated June 29, 2006.
+Law is complemented by two Prakas (Declaration) regarding procedural matters from 2006[1] and 2019[2], as well as an amendment to the Law in 2017.[3]

 Finally, Cambodia became a member of the Patent Cooperation Treaty, per Instruction of Accession dated August 24, 2016 and deposited with WIPO on the September 8, 2016, which came into force on December 8, 2016.